jovian-explorer/exo_k/doc/index.rst

 * Interpolate efficiently and easily in correlated-k and cross section tables.
-* Convert easily correlated-k and cross section tables from one format to another (pickle, hdf5, LMDZ GCM, Nemesis, PetitCode, TauREx, etc.).
+* Convert easily correlated-k and cross section tables from one format to another (hdf5, LMDZ GCM, Exomol, Nemesis, PetitCode, TauREx, ExoREM, ARCIS, etc.).
 * Adapt precomputed correlated-k tables to your needs by changing:

   * the resolution and quadrature (g) grid,